Helmholtz-AI-Energy/propulate/docs/tut_propulator.rst

         return numpy.sum(numpy.array(list(params.values())) ** 2).item()

-Next, we need to define the evolutionary operator or propagator that we want to use to breed new individuals during the optimization process. ``Propulate`` provides a reasonable default propagator via a utility function, ``get_default_propagator``, that serves as a good start for the most optimization problems.
+Next, we need to define the evolutionary operator or propagator that we want to use to breed new individuals during the optimization process. ``Propulate`` |:dna:| provides a reasonable default propagator via a utility function, ``get_default_propagator``, that serves as a good start for the most optimization problems.
 You can adapt its hyperparameters, such as crossover and mutation probability, as you wish.
 In the example script, you can pass those hyperparameters as command-line options (this is the ``config`` in the code snippet below) or just use the default values.
 You also need to pass a separate random number generator that is used exclusively in the evolutionary optimization process (and not in the objective function).
-In addition, you can adapt the separate logger used to track the ``Propulate`` optimization with the utility function ``set_logger_config`` as shown below:
+In addition, you can adapt the separate logger used to track the ``Propulate`` |:dna:| optimization with the utility function ``set_logger_config`` as shown below:

 .. code-block:: python